Become a PMF

 - Submitted documents are saved to a secure server.
 Please do not redact data.
 Uploading Adobe (.pdf) files is preferred.

 As part of a complete application, all applicants must submit a transcript (and/or alternative) covering their advanced degree.
 The submission must reflect the advanced degree used to qualify for the program.
 It is not necessary to submit a transcript for your undergraduate degree; however, you may submit such as an "Other" document when submitting your application documents and will have no impact on your application or on-line assessment.
-Submiting an undergraduate transcript is optional.
+Submitting an undergraduate transcript is optional.
 If selected as a Finalist, agency users will have access to view any and all submitted documents (including any undergraduate transcript).
+Agency users can search by undergraduate degree and its associated academic institution.

 Any submission must be legible, in English, and not contain any scripts/macros or photos.
-Any submission covering transcript (and/or alternative) must contain the following:
+A certified copy of a diploma is not acceptable.
+Any submission covering your advanced degree transcript (and/or alternative) must contain the following:

 - Applicant name